Triston Casas Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 13th in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective nine K/9, which ranks 13th in the league.

-- The Orioles have the 13th-ranked team ERA across all league pitching staffs (4.13).
+- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.30).

-- Orioles pitchers combine to give up 25 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- Orioles pitchers combine to allow 26 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- The Orioles are sending Bradish (1-0) out to make his third start of the season.
+- Wells (0-1 with a 2.70 ERA and 16 strikeouts in 23 1/3 innings pitched) gets the start for the Orioles, his fourth of the season.

-- In his most recent appearance on Wednesday, the right-hander tossed six scoreless innings against the Washington Nationals while surrendering five hits.
+- In his last time out -- in relief on Saturday -- the right-hander tossed 2/3 innings against the Detroit Tigers while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.